crhain/fcc-voting-app/docs/README.md

 fcc-voting-app
 ===================================================================================

+This is application was built for freeCodeCamp's Full Stack developer program.
+A working version can be found at [https://crh-voting-app.herokuapp.com/](https://crh-voting-app.herokuapp.com/)

 ## DEVELOPMENT ##

 * Place a .env file in the root of the project directory.
 (See the example .env for format)